A Better Way To Deal With Problems

 Are you paying attention to the kind of questions you are asking about the problem?
 It is useful to set aside 10 to 15 minutes for this.
 You can run any subject through these questions, career, relationship, weight loss or a conflict.

-The idea is to answer both set of questions and compare the notes afterwards to see for yourself what an effect it can have .
+The idea is to answer both sets of questions and compare the notes afterwards to see for yourself what an effect it can have.
 It’s really interesting what comes up!
-(When I self coach myself I use over 100 of these kind of power questions.)
+(When I self-coach myself, I use over 100 of these kinds of power questions.)

-The first set of questions are the types that we often unconsciously ask ourselves.
-We do it by habit, and in our everyday moans.
-These kind of questions are unhelpful because they do not point our focus in the direction of our resources and abilities to solve the problem we are faced with.
+The first set of questions is the types we often unconsciously ask ourselves.
+We do it by habit, and in our everyday moments.
+These kinds of questions are unhelpful because they do not point our focus in the direction of our resources and abilities to solve the problem we are faced with.

-The second set of questions direct our focus to our innate resources and ability to solve complex problems.
-For the purpose of the exercise and for comparison it is useful if you run the same problem through both set of questions.
+The second set of questions directs our focus to our innate resources and ability to solve complex problems.
+For the exercise and for comparison, it is useful if you run the same problem through both sets of questions.
 But don’t get stuck!

 "What's wrong?"